Geothermal Ground Loop Frequently Asked Questions

 It’s easy to think that geothermal heating only operates well in tropical destinations.
 This is probably because of the common misconception that all geothermal energy comes from the steamy byproducts of geysers or the intense heat of volcanic activity.

 There are plenty of examples of this kind of energy harnessing with geothermal.
 The Mayacama Mountains in Northern California capture geyser steam to generate geothermal power.
-In Iceland, supercritical water is captured from volcanos to generate energy.
+In Iceland, engineers capture supercritical water from volcanoes to generate energy.

-This is possible because while we experience a huge change in temperature above ground as the autumn leaves turn to snowflakes and ice, the earth just a few feet below is unaffected.
+This works because temperatures swing wildly above ground as autumn turns to winter, while the earth just a few feet below stays unaffected.

-This is because heat energy from the sun is stored in the earth.
+The sun’s heat energy is stored in the earth.
 So, rain, shine, sleet, or snow, it’s always around 55 degrees Fahrenheit at about 10 feet below ground.
 This is as true in Minnesota as it is in Georgia.
 So, it’s always easy for geothermal heat pumps to absorb the heat energy they need to get started.